wp-plugins/link-log/readme.txt

 = Settings (optional) =

-In Settings -> link-log the name of the parameter (default ?goto) and the duration of the IP-lock (default none) can be changed.
+In 'Settings' -> 'link-log' the name of the parameter (default ?goto) and the duration of the IP-lock (default none) can be changed.

 = Theme functions =